-Answering the question ‘Who uses account based marketing?’, Marketo quoted — “ Many companies, particularly those seeking to acquire specific high-value customers find that they are better served with an ABM strategy rather than taking a broad-reaching approach to their sales and marketing effort.”
+Answering the question ‘Who uses account-based marketing?’, Marketo quoted — “ Many companies, particularly those seeking to acquire specific high-value customers find that they are better served with an ABM strategy rather than taking a broad-reaching approach to their sales and marketing effort.”

-Marketers explain this phenomenon is their words, “Innovations in marketing technologies make it possible for B2B marketers to implement ABM across the funnel.
+Marketers explain this phenomenon in their words, “Innovations in marketing technologies make it possible for B2B marketers to implement ABM across the funnel.
 Marketers can leverage existing marketing programs more effectively, so content is tailored to the target accounts, and help prospects convert to customers.”

-Jay Baer’s article on ‘Why account based marketing is right for B2B?’ speaks more about the purpose behind adopting account based marketing.
+Jay Baer’s article on ‘Why account-based marketing is right for B2B?’ speaks more about the purpose behind adopting account-based marketing.

 What is ABM capable of achieving for a B2B organization?

 ABM pretty much works on every marketing aspect that ensures customer conversion.
-This would be right from defining customer criteria, personalization, creating content, aligning sales and marketing and measuring success.
+This would be right from defining customer criteria, personalization, creating content, aligning sales and marketing, and measuring success.

 - Increase existing ROI